jacebrowning/gitman/docs/interfaces/cli.md

 $ gitman update --depth=<count>
 ```

+### Additional Options

-This will also record the exact versions of any previously locked dependencies.
+Update will also record the exact versions of any previously locked dependencies.
 Disable this behavior by instead running:

 ```sh
 $ gitman update --skip-lock